InnerSourceCommons/InnerSourcePatterns/pattern-categorization/README.md

 This first categorization effort uses a mind map to categorize patterns based on the different phases of an InnerSource Program, and the challenges that might appear in the respective phases.
 See [innersource-program-mind-map.html](innersource-program-mind-map.html).
 Note that this is still an incomplete visualization i.e. it does not contain all of our patterns.

+In the mind map you will see patterns categorized from left to right in increasing levels of detail .

+The logic for these levels is:
+- level 0: the InnerSource program itself (as the root)
+- level 1: phase of an InnerSource Program
+- level 2: problem category
+- level 3: specific problem occurring in an InnerSource context
+- level 4: pattern (solution to the problem)

 To add new patterns to the mind map, edit the source file `innersource-program-mind-map.md`, and then regenerate the visualization like this:

 ```